11 Best Non-Toxic Cookware Brands for a Healthy Kitchen (Tested & Reviewed 2024)

 Related: The Benefits of Switching to a Plastic-free Kettle.
 13 Recommended Products to Consider

-Is Ceramic Coated Cookware Safe?
+Is Non-Stick Ceramic Coated Cookware Safe?

-We haven’t included ceramic-coated cookware like Caraway cookware, Bialetti, GreenLife, GreenPan etc. in our list because, in our opinion, every synthetic coating triggers some health concerns.
+We haven’t included non-stick ceramic-coated cookware like Caraway cookware, Bialetti, GreenLife, GreenPan etc. in our list because, in our opinion, every synthetic coating triggers some health concerns.
 Ceramic coating, like Teflon cookware coating, wears out over a short time (usually one year) and it can be damaged easily.
 This can expose heavy metals like lead, cadmium, neurotoxic aluminum (which is often used as a base) in direct contact with food and be potentially harmful.
 Have you asked yourself why?

-Plus, scientists have reported on the possible release of titanium dioxide nanoparticles from non-stick coatings into food9.
+Plus, scientists have reported on the possible release of titanium dioxide nanoparticles from non-stick coatings into food11.
 If the manufacturers are not transparent about the coating material they use, what else are they also not transparent about?

 This video is a great explainer about the difference between ceramic cookware and ceramic coated cookware.